Nitrokey/nitrokey-documentation/nethsm/administration.rst

 Please refer to chapter `Roles <administration.html#roles>`__ to learn more about the role.

 .. important::
-    Please make sure you read the information in `Getting Started <index.html#getting-started>`__ before starting to work.
+    Please make sure you read the information in the beginning of `this document <index.html>`__ before starting to work.

 System Management
 -----------------